-To lock the doors and liftgate (if equipped with power options) :
+To lock the doors and liftgate:

 Press and release the LOCK button on the transmitter to lock all doors.
-The turn signal lights will flash and the horn will chirp once to acknowledge the lock signal.
-If desired, the "Sound Horn On Lock" and "Flash Lamps With Lock" feature can be turned on or off.
+The turn signal lights will flash and the horn will chip once to acknowledge the lock signal.
+If desired, the "Sound Horn On Lock" feature can be turned on or off.
 On electronic vehicle information center (EVIC) equipped vehicles refer to "Personal Settings" in the "Electronic Vehicle Information Center (EVIC)" section of this manual.
-On non EVIC - equipped vehicles perform the following steps:
+On non EVIC - equipped vehicles perform the following steps: 1.
+Press the LOCK button for 4 to 10 seconds.